vincer2040/web/apps/portfolio/src/components/projects/vstr/takeaway.md

 as we have just added the `initial_cap` to the size of a `vstring` to compute `needed_len`, but, if the initial capacity is large enough, it would cause the `needed_len` to overflow.
-I know that overflowing signed integers is defined by the standard, but overflowing on signed integers is undefined behavior.
+I know that overflowing unsigned integers is defined by the standard, but overflowing on signed integers is undefined behavior.
 The reason I worried about this was due to this scary example: